 - PD lobby closed until further notice; however, staff will be here and can assist as needed.

-- All fingerprinting services, concealed weapon permits, prescription drug disposal, and ride-alongs are suspended until further notice.
+- Prescription drug disposal and ride-alongs are suspended until further notice.

 - PD Community Room is not available until further notice.